 3. Minimize your hair’s exposure to heat and the sun.

-4. Shower with lukewarm or cold water and avoid hot water at all costs.
+4. Shower with lukewarm or cold water and avoid hot water.

 You May Like These: